charliedevelopment/vagrant-craft-environment/README.md

 Because the workspace is deleted upon reset of craft and initialization of a new Vagrant instance, if the Vagrant instance is destroyed, it is recommended to recover any necessary files before starting a new instance in the same folder.

+## Doomsday Scenarios

+### Provisioning script running a second time on `vagrant up`

+This can happen when VirtualBox loses its VM configurations, and Vagrant cannot find a VM with the previous provided ID.
+When this happens, Vagrant will instruct VirtualBox to create a brand new VM and rerun provisioning all over again.
+There is a check in place to make sure that the `workspace` folder isn't recreated when this happens.
+In this case, check your VirtualBox configuration, and re-add the VMs if possible, and remove the erroneously created VM.
+You will also need to follow the instructions in the next two sections.

+### Update Vagrant Folder to Point to a Different VM Instance

+When a new VM is created in an environment folder, its `.vagrant/machines/default/virtualbox/id` file will be updated to point to the new VM in VirtualBox.
+In order to point the environment to a different VM, in the case of the above scenario, you must find your VM's `.vbox` file, and copy the `Machine`'s `uuid` into this `id` file.

+### Authentication Failure When Running `vagrant up`

+It is possible, if the `.vagrant/machines/default/virtualbox/private_key` file becomes invalid or lost, that Vagrant will be unable to connect to the running VirtualBox VM instance.
+In order to regain access, one option is discarding the private key and using Vagrant's default key, causing it to regenerate a new one on next startup.
+Start by deleting the `private_key` file, and then running the VM through the VirtualBox console.
+Log in with the default credentials of `vagrant` / `vagrant`.
+Navigate to the `~/.ssh` directory, and delete the `authorized_keys` file.
+Download the key to this directory by running `wget https://raw.githubusercontent.com/hashicorp/vagrant/master/keys/vagrant.pub`.
+Rename this file with `mv vagrant.pub authorized_keys`.
+Change the file permissions to those required by `authorized_keys` by running `chmod 600 authorized_keys`.
+Finally, shut down the VM, and then run Vagrant with `vagrant up --no-provision`.

+> Note that `wget` doesn't exist on CentOS by default, so you'll need to run `sudo yum install wget` first.

+> Also note that by default, Vagrant will re-run provisioning if it detects a missing key, in addition to simply regenerating it.

 ## Contents

 Listed here are all the parts you need to know about your new Vagrant environment and Craft installation.